 Give it a few minutes to configure and then refresh the page.
 Then you will see the little lock symbol next to your site URL.

-9. Now The Fun Begins – Choosing Your Theme.
+10. The Fun Begins – Choosing Your Blog Theme

 This is the look and feel of your blog.
 It’s the design…how it appears to your readers.
 A good well-coded theme also determines how well your site performs.
 There are plenty of themes to choose from.
 Make sure they are WordPress compatible…most themes are.